yahoo/redislite/README.rst

 Persistence
 -----------
-No we open the same Redis db and access the key we created during the last run.
-Redislite will automatically start the Redis server using the same configuration as lat time, so the value that was set in the previous example is still available.
+Now we open the same Redis db and access the key we created during the last run.
+Redislite will automatically start the Redis server using the same configuration as last time, so the value that was set in the previous example is still available.

 .. code-block:: python